 + c:\ > net user [username] domain.

-when you get all AD users, now you should to take a look to the group policy. group policy is a feature of Microsoft windows NT family of operating systems that controls the working environment of user accounts and computer accounts. in the group policy you can see environment policy such as”Account Lockout Policy“.
+When you get all AD users, now you should take a look at the group policy.
+The group policy is a feature of Microsoft Windows NT family of operating systems that controls the working environment of user accounts and computer accounts. in the group policy, you can see environment policy such as”Account Lockout Policy“.

-for brute force attack on active directory, you can use Metasploit Framework auxiliaries. you can
+To brute force attack on active directory, you can use Metasploit Framework auxiliaries.
+You can

 msf > use auxiliary/scanner/smb/smb_login

-in options of this auxiliary you can set username file and password file. and set an IP that have SMB service as open.
+The options of this auxiliary you can set username file and password file. and set an IP that has SMB service open.

-then you can running this auxiliary by entering “run” command.
+then you can run this auxiliary by entering “run” command.